Nikhil-Gatlewar/Nikhil-Gatlewar/README.md

   <section>
     <h2>About Me</h2>
     <p>Hello!
-I am a passionate software developer with a strong foundation in electronics and telecommunications.
+I am a passionate software developer with a strong foundation in Electronics and Telecommunication.
 I have experience in developing applications using various programming languages and frameworks.
 I love building scalable and maintainable systems.</p>
   </section>

   <section>